 3 Factors to Consider for Subscription Box Service Success

-With increased demand for personalization and convenience from consumers, subscription box services have been on the rise, with more than 7,000 in the market [source 1].
-That includes everything from fast-food chains like Arby’s to direct-to-consumer brands touting shaving supplies or cannabis products [source 2].
+With increased demand for personalization and convenience from consumers, subscription box services are on the rise.
+That includes everything from fast-food chains like Arby’s to direct-to-consumer brands touting shaving supplies or cannabis products [source 1].

 Think of anything and then google “subscription box” — yes, there’s a box for that.